The History of the Irish Feminist Network

-The IFN is a network of women and men promoting gender equality across all aspects of Irish society.
+The IFN is a network promoting gender equality across all aspects of Irish society.
 The IFN is currently coordinated by five volunteers.

-IFN organises regular meetings throughout the year to share ideas and take action against injustices faced by women in Ireland.
+The IFN organises regular meetings throughout the year to share ideas and take action against injustices faced due to gender identity in Ireland.
 We also aim to hold discussion groups and workshops to further education about feminism and its practical application.
 The IFN is an organisation committed to actively protesting against gender inequalities across Ireland.

 The IFN is not limited to a specific feminist perspective but believes in the importance of reclaiming the word feminism from misrepresentations perpetuated by our media and culture.